cikrhazo/GA-FER/README.txt

 Geometry-Aware FER

 These are the main components in the GA-FER framework.
+See (Graph-Tran)[https://github.com/cikrhazo/Graph-Plus-Transformer-FER]